yasinsutoglu/university-webpage/Readme.md

 ### The project covers;

-- HTML
+- HTML / Semantic elements - Fontawesome

-- List Properties-Tables / CSS-The Display Property-The position Property
+- CSS /The Display Property-The position Property

-- Overflow Property-The float Property-Opacity / Transparency-Units in CSS
+- The float Property-Opacity - Transparency-Units in CSS

-- CSS Setting height and width-CSS Outline-CSS Combinators
+- CSS Setting height and width-CSS Outline-CSS Combinators - GoogleFonts

 ### At the end of the project, i will be able to;